cep21/healthcheck_nginx_upstreams/doc/README.txt

   check_shm_size
     syntax: *check_shm_size size*

-    default: *(number_of_checked_upstream_blocks + 1) * pagesize*
+    default: *1m*

     context: *http*

-    description: If you store hundreds of serveres in one upstream block, the shared memory for health check may be not enough, you can enlarged it by this directive.
+    description: Default size is one megabytes.
+If you check thousands of serveres, the shared memory for health check may be not enough, you can enlarge it with this directive.

   check_status
     syntax: *check_status*